-- A displaced worker will be transferred to any vacancy with equivalent FTE status in their classification in their home department.
+- A displaced employee will be transferred to any vacancy with equivalent FTE status in their classification in their home department.

-- If no vacancy with equivalent FTE status exists in the worker’s classification in the home department, a worker shall have the right to interview for any other vacancies, County-wide, in their classification, or other classifications for which they have bumping rights.
-Workers who choose this option shall have a list of all such vacancies provided by the County.
-The County will arrange for interviews for vacancies in which the worker is interested.
+- If no vacancy with equivalent FTE status exists in the employee’s classification in the home department, an employee shall have the right to interview for any other vacancies, County-wide, in their classification, or other classifications for which they have bumping rights.
+Employees who choose this option shall have a list of all such vacancies provided by the County.
+The County will arrange for interviews for vacancies in which the employee is interested.

-- Workers who are notified they will be laid off shall have the choice to:
+- Employees who are notified they will be laid off shall have the choice to:

-– Take a voluntary demotion within the same department to any classification, at the worker’s discretion, in which the worker had prior probationary or permanent status provided such a position is held by a worker with less seniority.
+- Take a voluntary demotion within the same department to any classification, at the employee’s discretion, in which the employee had prior probationary or permanent status provided such a position is held by an employee with less seniority.

-– On a departmental basis, displace the worker in the same classification having the least seniority in County service.
+- On a departmental basis, displace the employee in the same classification having the least seniority in County service.

-- Displaced workers may request the Human Resources Director to place their name on the promotional eligible list or open eligible list for any classification for which, in the Director’s opinion, the worker is qualified.
-The worker’s name will be above the names of persons who have not been displaced, ranked in the order specified in subsection 15.3.
+- Displaced employees may request the Human Resources Director to place their name on the promotional eligible list or open eligible list for any classification for which they are deemed qualified by the Human Resources Director or designee.
+The employee’s name will be above the names of persons who have not been displaced, ranked in the order specified in subsection 15.3.

-- Pursuant to Rule XI, Sections 11 and 12 of the Civil Service Rules as revised, a worker may, with the approval of the Human Resources Director and the department head, demote or transfer to a vacant position for which they possess the necessary skills and fitness.
+- Pursuant to Rule XI, Sections 11 and 12 of the Civil Service Rules as revised, an employee may, with the approval of the Human Resources Director and the department head, demote or transfer to a vacant position for which they possess the necessary skills and fitness.

 - A transfer, for layoff purposes, is defined as a change from one position to another in the same class or in another class, the salary range of which is not more than 10% higher.

-- Part-time workers shall not displace full-time workers, unless the part-time worker has held full-time status in the class.
+- Part-time employees shall not displace full-time employees, unless the part-time employee has held full-time status in the class.

-- In addition to all other options, workers in classes at risk of being eliminated, as determined by the affected department head, may also be placed on the reinstatement list.
+- In addition to all other options, employees in classifications at risk of being eliminated, as determined by the affected department head, may also be placed on the reinstatement list.

-The names of workers laid off shall be placed on reemployment eligible lists as hereinafter specified.
-Former workers appointed from a reemployment eligible list shall be restored all rights accrued prior to being laid off, such as sick leave, vacation credits, and credit for years of service.
-However, such reemployed workers shall not be eligible for benefits for which they received compensation at the time of or subsequent to the date they were laid off.
+The names of employees laid off shall be placed on reemployment eligible lists as hereinafter specified.
+Former employees appointed from a reemployment eligible list shall be restored all rights accrued prior to being laid off, such as sick leave, vacation credits, and credit for years of service.
+However, such reemployed employees shall not be eligible for benefits for which they received compensation at the time of or subsequent to the date they were laid off.

-The departmental reemployment eligible list for each class shall consist of the names of workers and former workers with probationary or permanent status who were laid off or whose positions were reallocated downward as a result of reclassification.
+The departmental reemployment eligible list for each class shall consist of the names of employees and former employees with probationary or permanent status who were laid off or whose positions were reallocated downward as a result of reclassification.
 The rank order on such lists shall be determined by relative seniority as specified in Section 15.3.
-Such lists shall take precedence over all other eligible lists in making certifications to the department in which the worker worked.
+Such lists shall take precedence over all other eligible lists in making certifications to the department in which the employee worked.

-The provisions of this subsection 15.6 shall not apply to workers who have accepted severance pay upon termination of employment.
+The provisions of this subsection 15.6 shall not apply to employees who have accepted severance pay upon termination of employment.

 The provisions of this Section 15 shall apply when an occupied position is abolished.